Technorely/tendermint/docs/tendermint-core/running-in-production.md

 ### P2P

-The core of the Tendermint peer-to-peer system is `MConnection`.
+The core of the Tenderely peer-to-peer system is `MConnection`.
 Each connection has `MaxPacketMsgPayloadSize`, which is the maximum packet size and bounded send & receive queues.
 One can impose restrictions on send & receive rate per connection (`SendRate`, `RecvRate`).